First, let's get a thorough understanding of what hypothyroidism is. Or you can skip directly to the 7 tips if you prefer.

 As you can imagine, losing weight is much more difficult if you're afflicted with hypothyroidism.
 Your metabolism is slow and your body sometimes just doesn't want to move.
-This annoying symptom is due to low T3 levels, the active thyroid hormone responsible for regulating the body's metabolism.
+This happens as a result of your low Th3 levels in the body, due to your underactive thyroid gland (12).

 With that said, weight loss is still accessible despite the disease and we came up with tips and strategies so you can shed the pounds safely and without aggravating your hypothyroidism.

 Before you start with any sort of weight loss plan, make sure you get yourself properly treated first.
 Remember: your thyroid gland is either damaged or completely non-functional.
 If you jump the gun and attempt to lose weight while avoiding treatment, you might just aggravate certain symptoms or compromise your health in the process.

 Proper treatment for your hypothyroidism could also lead to a more carefree and healthy lifestyle, whereas avoiding them could mess with your fitness lifestyle if only because you would have to see your physician more than you should.
 Please consult your doctor about getting proper diagnosis and treatment for your hypothyroidism.

 Not to sound trendy, but you might want to consider going gluten-free.
 Studies done, have actually linked the use of gluten in the diet to cases of hypothyroidism.
 Unfortunately, eating gluten is what brings you closer and closer to the risk of developing hypothyroidism (13).